 A final primary consideration that needs to be borne in mind when it comes to the necessity of a senior citizen obtaining a prenup prior to marriage is the age of the parties.
 In situations in which one of the prospective spouses is notable older than the other, a prenuptial agreement oftentimes is in order.

 There likely is a disparity in income between the older person and the younger individual.
 The older party may also have a prior family with children and even grandchildren that the individual wants to protect.

 Of course, a prenuptial agreement may add at least some level of stability to the overall family structure when there is an age disparity.
 The family of the older person to be married is likely to be less unsure or worried about the impact the marriage might have on their financial interests.

 An older person heading to the altar interested in obtaining a prenup is wise to seek skilled, experienced legal representation.
 A family law lawyer can further explain the ins and outs of the benefits of a prenuptial agreement for an older person who is going to be married.
-As a matter of common practice, a lawyer typically will not charge an attorney fee for an initial consultation regarding the drafting of a prenuptial agreement for an older person who has made the decision to marry.
+As a matter of common practice, a lawyer typically will not charge an attorney fee for a free initial consultation regarding the drafting of a prenuptial agreement for an older person who has made the decision to marry.